shaheennabi/Production-Ready-MediaCreationHub-Multi-Agent-RAG/README.md

 readme: will be updated later.

 In this project we will go deep inside the documentation of langgraph.
-We will be implementing the latest multi-ai  agents workflows
+We will be implementing the latest multi-ai  agents workflows.
+Project will also use the RAG to, and agents will first search the vector embeddings in vector  store if not found then directly redirected to particular tools.

 ## 📜 License
 This project is licensed under the **MIT License**.